The 20 Best Pore Vacuums, Tested and Reviewed by Beauty Editors

 Comedones are wild.
-All this gunk (read: dead skin cells, oil, leftover makeup) just gathers itself up, decides to clog up your pores, and eventually turns black—or, if pus and inflammation also decide to join the party—turns white.
-The best blackhead removers and acne spot products can help create a clearer complexion over time, but the best pore vacuums come in handy if you’re looking for a quick fix or deep clean.
-“Pore vacuums use a gentle suction force to pull out debris, oil, and dead skin cells clogged in pores,” explains Brendan Camp, M.D. and board-certified dermatologist.
+All this gunk (read: dead skin cells, oil, leftover makeup) just gathers itself up, decides to clog up your pores, and eventually turns black—or, if pus and inflammation also decide to join the party, turns white.
+The best blackhead removers and acne spot products can help create a clearer complexion over time, but the best pore vacuums come in handy if you’re looking for either a quick fix or deep clean.
+“Pore vacuums use a gentle suction force to pull out debris, oil, and dead skin cells clogged in pores,” explains Brendan Camp, MD and board-certified dermatologist.
 “They can help improve the appearance of skin and minimize the appearance of pore size.”

 In short: Pore vacuums work, but should be used with an extreme abundance of caution, especially if you have active acne, extremely dry, or overall sensitive skin.
-"People with balanced, well-moisturized skin and very mild blackheads can try pore vacuums," says Lori Aliksanian, M.D., board-certified dermatologist and founder of MedBeautyLA.
+"People with balanced, well-moisturized skin and very mild blackheads can try pore vacuums," says Lori Aliksanian, MD, board-certified dermatologist and founder of MedBeautyLA.
 "I'd recommend using just one pass to see how your skin tolerates the pressure and try using the lowest setting over the entire area the first few times to monitor how your skin reacts."

 - The Best Overall Pore Vacuum: PMD Personal Microderm Elite Pro